One killed in rare clash between Palestinian security forces and gunmen

 Talal Dweikat, spokesperson for PA security services, said gunmen had opened fire at the Tulkarm governorate, "prompting security forces to intervene, taking necessary measures to restore order".

+The security services launched an investigation into the incident and have requested an autopsy, the official WAFA news agency reported.

+The Islamist Hamas movement, which governs blockaded Gaza and in recent months has stepped up its challenge to PA rule in the West Bank, condemned the killing of the 25-year-old and said accountability was necessary "to preserve internal peace in the face of the occupation".

-Hundreds of Palestinians, mostly fighters but many civilians as well, have been killed in Israeli raids since the latest wave of violence erupted in early 2022.
+Hundreds of Palestinians have been killed in Israeli raids since the latest wave of violence erupted in early 2022.

 In the same period, dozens of Israelis have been killed in shootings, stabbings, or car-ramming attacks by Palestinians.
-Violence by Israeli settlers agaisnt Palestinians has also surged.
+Violence by Israeli settlers against Palestinians has also surged.

 In the latest incident, the Israeli military said its troops shot a Palestinian motorist who rammed into them near the city of Hebron on Wednesday, injuring a soldier.
 The Palestinian's condition was not immediately published.